nmehta001/notes/money/mse-academy/3_borrowing_money.md

 Generally, a low APR means lower costs for the borrower.

-## 6.2 Setting interest rates and the role of the Bank of England
+## 6.2 Setting Interest Rates and the Role of the Bank of England

 The rate set by the Bank’s Monetary Policy Committee (MPC), also known as ’Bank Rate’, is the rate at which the Bank of England will lend to the financial institutions.
 This determines the level of bank ’base rates’ — the lowest level at which the banks will lend money.
 The result is that the Bank Rate (also known as the ’official rate’) effectively sets the general level of interest rates for the economy as a whole.